 Diversity both a strength and challenge

 The varied social, economic and ethnic backgrounds in cities, as well as different religions and lifestyles, provide an ideal breeding ground for innovation.
 However, cities are also facing growing social, economic and geographic inequalities.
 Isolation and political polarization, often caused by a lack of understanding between different groups, are major societal problems.
-The ACCESS network believes culture has the ability to facilitate greater understanding of individuals and their lives, increase empathy towards others and develop an appreciation of the diversity of human experience and cultures.
+The ACCESS network believes culture has the ability to facilitate a greater understanding of individuals and their lives, increase empathy towards others and develop an appreciation of the diversity of human experience and cultures.

 Cities as a driving force